git-bruh/matrix-discord-bridge/appservice/README.md

 * It is not possible to add normal Discord bot functionality like commands as this bridge does not use `discord.py`.

-NOTE: [Privileged Intents](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents) must be enabled for your Discord bot.
+* [Privileged Intents](https://discordpy.readthedocs.io/en/latest/intents.html#privileged-intents) must be enabled for your Discord bot.

+* This Appservice might not work well for bridging a large number of rooms since it is mostly synchronous.
+However, it wouldn't take much effort to port it to `asyncio` and `aiohttp` if desired.